The Latest on COP27, this year's annual UN summit on climate change | Headlines

 The Latest on COP27, this year's annual UN summit on climate change

+The Dutch government says the two nations signed the agreement Monday at the United Nations climate summit in Egypt.

+Dutch Climate and Energy Minister Rob Jetten says that developing hydrogen infrastructure and "increasing the share of clean hydrogen in the energy mix is ??a priority for both the Netherlands and Oman."
+Clean or green hydrogen is so called because it is made without any carbon emissions.
+Hydrogen is used in the production of fertilizer.
+Jetten says the agreement means that ultimately "the Netherlands can start importing green hydrogen from Oman to meet the increasing demand here."
+The Dutch government says the agreement with Oman aims to set up import and export facilities and exchanging knowledge and calls it a "starting point" for collaboration between the Dutch port of Rotterdam and the Omani port of Sohar.

-Some 24 countries led by the U.S. and Ghana launched a partnership on Monday to eliminate deforestation by 2030.
+___ SHARM EL-SHEIKH, Egypt — Some 25 countries led by the U.S. and Ghana launched a partnership on Monday to eliminate deforestation by 2030.

 The group of nations are home to more than a third of the world's remaining forests.
 It's expected USD 3.6 billion in private capital will be committed to the pledge during this year's climate conference, taking total funds earmarked for forest conservation projects to USD 23.8 billion.